-One reason we can deemphasize mathematics is that powerful spreadsheet software now is available for applying management science.
+One reason we can deemphasize mathematics is that powerful spreadsheet software is available for applying management science.
 Spreadsheets provide a comfortable and familiar environment for formulating and analyzing managerial problems.
 The spreadsheet takes care of applying the necessary mathematics automatically in the background with only a minimum of guidance by the user.
-This has begun to revolutionize the use of management science.
+This has revolutionized the use of management science.
 In the past, technically trained management scientists were needed to carry out significant management science studies for management.
 Now spreadsheets are bringing many of the tools and concepts of management science within the reach of managers for conducting their own analyses.
-Although busy managers will continue to call upon management science teams to conduct major studies for them, they are increasingly becoming direct users themselves
+Although busy managers will continue to call upon management science teams to conduct major studies for them, they are increasingly becoming direct users themselves through the medium of spreadsheet software.
+Therefore, since this book is aimed at future managers (and management consultants), we will emphasize the use of spreadsheets for applying management science.